NoridelHerron/NoridelHerron/README.md

 I'm open to feedback, collaboration, and new challenges — especially around CPU design, verification, or system-level architecture.
 Let’s connect and learn together!

+⚠️ Learning Disclaimer

+I am still learning, and this project is part of my hands-on learning process.
+If you find any bugs, mistakes, or incorrect assumptions in my work or documentation, please trust yourself, double-check with trusted resources, and feel free to let me know!
+I expect to make many improvements and corrections as I continue developing this project and deepening my understanding.
+If you have suggestions or spot issues, I truly welcome the feedback so I can continue improving.

 ## Featured Projects
 ### [Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation](https://github.com/NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation)